GoogleCloudPlatform/k8s-config-connector/experiments/compositions/samples/AttachedEKS/setup-AWS-ACK.md

 ## Create an AWS role and allow the GCP service account to impersonate it

 ```
-# In this example we use the AdministratorAccess policy to manage AWS resouces.
+# In this example we use the AdministratorAccess policy to manage AWS resources.
-# The user can use a different policy to manage the resouces.
+# The user can use a different policy to manage the resources.
 AWS_POLICY=arn:aws:iam::aws:policy/AdministratorAccess

 # Get the subject of the GSA